12ccloud/Social-Networking-Service/README.md

 # Social-Networking-Service
 A geo-based social network web application, support to search nearby posts and filter the posts with face filtering technique。

 * Frond-End: Implemented by React.js.
-Created a token based register/login/logout flow.
+Created a token based register/login/logout flow. <br>
+Desigin home page includes register and login by using React Router.<br>
+Link to a react router setup demo to my other repo: (https://github.com/12ccloud/React-Router-setup-demo)
 * Back-End:Implemented by Golang.
   - Set up cloud project on Google Compute Engine(GCE) instance.(VM instance)
   - Utilized Elasticsearch. (used as DataBase, also deployed to GCE)